jalberse/rs_newtype_impl/README.md

+NOTE: the `synonym` crate is a better implementation of this idea using a proc macro.
+Use that!

 Utility macros for newtype trait implementations.
 For a type A defined via the newtype pattern by wrapping type B (i.e. struct A(B)), if B satisfies some trait, we often want A to